ArcticSnow/probextreme/README.md

 # Probextreme
-Python Toolbox for Extreme Event Characterisation
+Python Library for Extreme Event Characterisation

-**This toolbox is under construction and currently designed for specific projects**
+**This library is under construction and currently designed for specific projects**

 ## Installation